 Answer

 We agree that a forest plot gives an intuitive overview of the effects.
-However, we think that the forest plot across 120 effects will be sizable.
+However, we think that the forest plot across 120 effects will be too sizable.
 More importantly, the American Psychological Association prescribes that meta-analyses are to report the data on which main analyses are performed in a table.
-We therefore think it is essential to retain the current format.
+We therefore think it is more informative to retain the current format.